50 Awful Health Habits Everyone Still Does—But Shouldn’t!

 Times are tough for many—it was always thus—and we all get down sometimes.
 But if you find yourself with a persistent low mood, frequent feelings of hopelessness, or a lack of interest in things you used to enjoy, you could be experiencing depression.
 Untreated, it could raise your risk of heart disease and other chronic illnesses.

-Recommendation: Talk to your doctor.
+The Rx: Talk to your doctor.
 Many treatments are available.

 You Haven't Had Sex (Or "Me Time") In Weeks